Our Fifth Featured Libation of the World comes from stunning Italy

 What is this orange spirit?

 While traveling around Europe in recent years, there is a trend that is hard to miss.
-There is a lovely vibrant orange cocktail at every bar you walk into or pass.
+A lovely vibrant orange cocktail is at every bar you walk into or pass.
 On our recent visit to Palmero, Italy, it was by far the most common drink on order.
-There were bars; it seems that was all they serve, as its promotion was so heavy.
+There were bars; it seems that was all they served, as its promotion was heavy.
 The marketing that has brought this aperitif to the forefront has been brilliant.

 The aperitif that is sweeping the world by storm is Aperol Spritz.
 The main ingredient is Aperol, which originates from the Venice region of Italy.
 The tradition of stimulating the appetite via an aperitivo, or light alcoholic beverage, has centuries-old roots in Italy and remains a cornerstone of the culture today.
 According to Walks of Italy, the modern version of an aperitivo may stretch back to 1786.